smoketurner/pipeline/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.smoketurner.pipeline/notification-parent.svg?style=flat-square)](https://maven-badges.herokuapp.com/maven-central/com.smoketurner.pipeline/pipeline-parent/)
 [![GitHub license](https://img.shields.io/github/license/smoketurner/pipeline.svg?style=flat-square)](https://github.com/smoketurner/pipeline/tree/master)

 Pipeline is an implementation of an event pipeline using [Amazon Web Services](https://aws.amazon.com) (AWS) [Simple Storage Service](http://aws.amazon.com/s3/) (S3) and [Simple Queue Service](http://aws.amazon.com/sqs/) (SQS).
 S3 can be configured to publish a notification to the [Simple Notification Service](http://aws.amazon.com/sns/) (SNS) whenever a new object is created in a bucket.
 SNS can then publish the notification into an SQS queue which Pipeline will consume from.
-Pipeline will consume from the SQS queue, then download the object from S3, decompress it, then emit each line of data over a [server-sent events](https://en.wikipedia.org/wiki/Server-sent_events) (SSE) HTTP endpoint.
+Pipeline will consume from the SQS queue, then download the object from S3, optionally decompress it, then emit each line of data over a [server-sent events](https://en.wikipedia.org/wiki/Server-sent_events) (SSE) HTTP endpoint.

 Installation
 ------------